 III.
 CHANGE REQUEST

 Either party may request changes to the SOW by preparing and submitting a written proposal (“Change Request”) to the other party using a Change Request form suitable in PSC’s sole discretion.
-A Change Request sets forth any modifications to the applicable SOW, including changes to the specifications, scope, charges, assumptions, completion schedule or other terms stated in this SOW and must be signed by both parties to become effective.
+A Change Request sets forth any modifications to the applicable SOW, including changes to the specifications, scope, charges, assumptions, completion schedule or other terms stated in this SOW and must be signed by duly authorized representatives of both parties to become effective.
+Both parties agree to acknowledge the validity of scanned signatures, and to give it the same probative force as an original paper based version.

-Avneesh: Do we need to define “written communication” here, for example email, fax etc.?

 SCHEDULE AND PRICING